Biography | Nicholas Bardonnay

 More recently, he used archival images to produce two companion pieces, No Man’s Land and Citizen Soldier, to commemorate the 100th anniversary of World War I and the 75th anniversary of World War II.
 He choreographed them to poignant music options by Copland, Vaughan Williams, Barber and Shostakovich, and both premiered in 2014.
 For another project, Nicholas spent two months camping across Iceland while photographing its sublime landscapes for Sagaland, which he set to four music options by Vaughan Williams, Sibelius, Pärt and Hovhaness.
 Sagaland premiered in 2016.
 Also in 2016, Nicholas premiered his tribute to America’s national park legacy, National Park Suite, at Wolf Trap with the National Symphony Orchestra.

 Nicholas has also produced a number of commissioned concert pieces.
-Highlights include Grand Canyon Country, a piece created for the Tucson Symphony Orchestra and The Phoenix Symphony to celebrate Arizona’s state centennial; a 50th anniversary tribute for the Britt Music Festival in Oregon; and extensive photography across the Czech Republic for Czech Journeys, which is set to the complete Má vlast and was commissioned by the Royal Scottish National Orchestra and the Toronto Symphony Orchestra.
+Highlights include Grand Canyon Country, a piece created for the Tucson Symphony Orchestra and The Phoenix Symphony to celebrate Arizona’s state centennial; a 50th anniversary tribute for the Britt Music Festival in Oregon; and extensive photography across the Czech Republic for Czech Journeys, which is set to selections from Má vlast and was commissioned by the Royal Scottish National Orchestra and the Toronto Symphony Orchestra.

 The London Photographic Association as well as galleries in Los Angeles, Portland, Hong Kong and other cities have exhibited Nicholas’s photography.
 He has lived in the U.S., Canada and Mexico, and he has an interdisciplinary degree in Visual Arts and Social Sciences from The Evergreen State College.
 When they’re not on the road in their vintage Airstream, Nicholas and his wife and colleague Erin are based in California.
 One of their biggest adventures so far was their recent year in Mexico while Nicholas photographed his latest concert pieces Mágico and Pre~Columbia.